ADORSYS-GIS/e2e-banking-app/docs/power-payment-app.md

 ## Technologies used

 - ReactJS: Our  primary framework for building our  user interface and implementing a Progressive Web App (PWA) approach.
 This ensures a responsive and performant user experience across different devices.
-- React Libraries: In addition to ReactJS, we'll leverage various React libraries to enhance specific functionalities of the app.
-These libraries might include:
-1. Navigation libraries: For managing navigation between different screens and views within the app (e.g., React Router).
-2. State management libraries: For handling complex application state and data flow (e.g., Redux, MobX).
 - HTML and CSS: The foundation for structuring and styling the user interface elements of the PowerPay App.
 - RESTful APIs: The communication protocol between the front-end (ReactJS) and the back-end server.
 RESTful APIs provide a standardized way to request and receive data, facilitating efficient interaction between the application layers.
 - PWA Implementation: The PWA approach utilizes web technologies to deliver an app-like experience that can be installed on user devices.
 This might involve additional libraries or frameworks to enhance features like offline functionality and push notifications.